Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/076_Minimum_Window_Substring.md

 # Solution

 The simplest solution for this problem is : for each index in s, we create a window which ends with that index, and expand the start position of that window backwards until we find a valid window.
-That valid window is the minimum window in S whcih contains all the characters in T. The and final result is the minimal window of all the minimal windows ends with each index.
+That valid window is the minimum window in S whcih contains all the characters in T. Then the final result is the minimal window of all the minimal windows ends with each index.
 The time complexity is obviously O(N^2).

 How can we do better?